aliyun/terraform-provider-alicloud/website/docs/d/hbr_ots_snapshots.html.markdown

 The following arguments are supported:

 * `start_time` - (Optional, ForceNew)  The start time of the backup.
 This value must be a UNIX timestamp.
-Unit: seconds.
+Unit: milliseconds.
 * `end_time` - (Optional, ForceNew)  The end time of the backup.
 This value must be a UNIX timestamp.
-Unit: seconds
+Unit: milliseconds
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).

 ## Argument Reference